-There are plenty of payment options available, including PayPal, credit card and Bitcoin.
+There are plenty of payment options available, including PayPal, credit card, Google Pay and Bitcoin.
 We chose PayPal and handed over our virtual cash in the usual way.
 A website link took us to a simple startup wizard and a welcome email quickly arrived with more details.

 Creating a site

 Hostinger's setup wizard opened by asking us whether we wanted to register a new domain, transfer a domain from another company, or use an existing domain but leave it with the current registrar.

 You're also able to choose where to host your site, conveniently: North America, the UK or Europe.